Giovanni Battista de' Rossi: Education and ordination

 At the suggestion of his cousin, Lorenzo de' Rossi, canon of Santa Maria in Cosmedin, he travelled to Rome in 1711 in order to commence his studies at the Collegium Romanum under the guidance of the Jesuits.
 Rossi underwent his philosophical and theological studies at the Dominican College of Saint Thomas.
 It was around this time that he joined the "Ristretto of the Twelve Apostles".
 On one occasion he attended Mass but fainted and was found to have had an epileptic seizure; this would be something he would have to grapple with for the remainder of his life and it meant he would not be able to attend classes sometimes due to the tiredness and the pain.

 His desire to become a priest was strong but was hampered due to his epilepsy which, under normal circumstances, would exclude one from the priesthood.
 However, he was granted a special dispensation and was ordained on 8 March.
 He worked in Rome on behalf of homeless women who wandered the streets and helped to found a hospice for women near Saint Galla's.
-He also aided prisoners and workers and became an very popular confessor.
+He also aided prisoners and workers and became a very popular confessor.
 Rossi became known as a second Philip Neri and had a special devotion to Aloysius Gonzaga.